top of page

 The city is a surprise package with its narrow, cobbled streets and buildings that are a curious mix of Jewish, Moorish and Christian architecture that weave a web of magic for anyone who sets eyes on them.

 The entire city can be covered on foot since most of the touristy attractions are within walking distance of each other.
 Besides, you wouldn't want to miss the hidden architectural gems in every nook and corner of the city.
-A horse carriage is also a fun way to go on a 40-minute round trip to the historic area.
+A horse-drawn carriage is also a fun way to go on a 40-minute round trip to the historic area.

-We had 3 days to see this city of many attractions.
+We had 3 days to see this city with many attractions.
 Ideally, one should spend more time in Seville, savouring the sights and soaking in its wonders, but for most of us, touristy places have to be covered in tightly packed itineraries.

 So, I have picked the 10 Must-See Attractions in Seville that can be fitted into a 3-day itinerary.